FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: State merging in FlexFringe

-{In addition to greedily following a predefined order}, different search strategies have been studied such as dependency directed backtracking~\cite{oliveira1998efficient}, using mutually (in)compatible merges~\cite{abela2004mutually}, iterative deepening~\cite{lang1999faster}, beam-search~\cite{bugalho2005inference}, and sat-solving~\cite{heule2010exact}.
-Most of these have been studied when learning DFA classifiers, i.e., when both positive and negative data is available.
-When learning PDFAs, search strategies have been less studied.
-Most PDFA learning algorithm rely on greedy procedures, some with PAC-bounds that guarantee performance when sufficient data is available~\cite{castro2008towards,clark2004pac,balle2013learning}.
+In addition to greedily following a predefined order, different search strategies have been studied, such as dependency directed backtracking~\cite{oliveira1998efficient}, using mutually (in)compatible merges~\cite{abela2004mutually}, iterative deepening~\cite{lang1999faster}, beam-search~\cite{bugalho2005inference}, and sat-solving~\cite{heule2010exact}.
+Most of these have been studied when learning DFA classifiers, i.e., when both positive and negative data are available.
+Most PDFA learning algorithms rely on greedy procedures, some with PAC-bounds that guarantee performance when sufficient data is available~\cite{castro2008towards,clark2004pac,balle2013learning}.
 There exist some works that minimize Akaike's Information Criterion (AIC) \cite{verwer2010efficient}, or a Minimum Description Length measure \cite{adriaans2007power}.
-In FlexFringe, a best-first beam-search strategy is implemented that minimizes the AIC.
-We are currently working on implementing more search strategies including the use of SAT solvers when learning PDFAs.
+In FlexFringe, a best-first beam-search strategy~\cite{bugalho2005inference} is implemented that minimizes the AIC.
+We are currently working on implementing more search strategies, including using SAT solvers when learning PDFAs similar to their use for DFAs~\cite{heule2013software}.